mzelazko/comparison-of-clustering-methods/README.md

 ## 📈 Results Summary

-The performance (accuracy) of each algorithm highlights their specific strengths and limitations:

 | Dataset | K-Means | Hierarchical | Spectral |
 |:---|:---:|:---:|:---:|
 | **Iris** | 0.83 | 0.85 | 0.86 |